GSA/citizenscience.gov/_projects/citizen-science-community.md

 #### There are groups within the federal government working to advance crowdsourcing and citizen science use and practice.
 These are:

 <div markdown="1" class="community-about">
 The [Federal Community of Practice for Crowdsourcing and Citizen Science](https://digital.gov/communities/crowdsourcing-citizen-science/) is a grassroots community open to all federal practitioners working on, funding, or just interested in learning more about crowdsourcing and citizen science.
+To join the listserv, email FCPCCS-subscribe-request@listserv.gsa.gov with subscribe FCPCCS in the subject and enter your name + agency you work for.

 [Agency Citizen Science and Crowdsourcing Coordinators]( {{ site.baseurl }}/agency-community/) are a group of federal employees designated by their agency leaders to be responsible for implementing tasks to advance crowdsourcing and citizen science.